-This method became popular due to the reduction of actual smoke, causing it to stick less to clothing, skin, or fabrics.
+The use of the CBD oil method became popular due to the reduction of actual smoke, causing it to stick less to clothing, skin, or fabrics.

-CBD pens are a pre-filled option with a built-in battery known to be cost effective and fit in your pocket for on the go use.
-They are a great option for trying vape as a form of CBD smoking, but remain highly limited by flavors and require an entire new pen when switching flavors.
+CBD pens are a pre-filled option with a built-in battery known to be cost-effective and fit in your pocket for on-the-go use.
+They are a great option for trying vape as a form of CBD smoking but remain highly limited by flavors and require an entire new pen when switching flavors.

 Vape mods are larger, controlled forms of vaping that allow the user to adjust their heated coils, temperature levels, and much more.
 This allows you to turn the amperage up or down, adjusting your smoking temperature and reducing the amount of CBD burn off.
-While they are more cost effective, flavored juices are endless from cotton candy to java, and switching flavors can be done fairly easily.
+While they are more cost effective, flavored juices are endless, from cotton candy to java, and switching flavors can be done fairly easily.

 Using CBD cigarettes, which look, feel, and smoke like a regular cigarette, allows users to avoid addictive nicotine while easing certain aspects of their cravings.
-The hemp cigarettes don’t smell or taste like tobacco, allowing you to gain your sense of taste and smell back, while also smelling better to those around you.
+The hemp cigarettes don’t smell or taste like tobacco, allowing you to gain your sense of taste and smell back while also smelling better to those around you.

 If you are craving nicotine while using CBD cigarettes, it’s recommended that you utilize nicotine patches.
-This avoids you tasting or smoking an actual cigarette while reducing your nicotine dose over time.
+This avoids you tasting or smoking an actual tobacco cigarette while reducing your nicotine dose over time.

 Hemp also remains a great source to quit, or to use in place of marijuana.
 Since both originate from the same plant, you can expect similar tastes and smells.
 It’s an ideal choice when you want the benefits of CBD without the high, but a similar experience and ritual to smoking.
 Some consumers even prefer hemp for their parties to help them feel better and less physically worn.